On Economic Justice

 The problem with traditional scholarship models

-When I’ve gotten straight-up scholarships and haven’t contributed any part of it, sure, a part of me was thrilled and relieved and grateful.
+When I’ve gotten straight-up scholarships and haven’t contributed materially (financially or in trade) to any portion of it, sure, a part of me was thrilled and relieved and grateful.

 But a part of me was also resentful and shamed and angry at the system.
 And that wasn’t healthy.
 Those mixed emotions created the kind of cognitive dissonance that I’m trying to move away from in every part of my life.

-And now that I’m on the other side, as a provider of services, I’ve also sometimes given more than I can really afford, and have grown resentful.
+And now that I’m on the other side, as a provider of services, I’ve also sometimes given more (in sliding scale, or time) than I can really afford, and have grown resentful.
 And I’ve seen people take and take and complain when I didn’t give even more, and that’s felt awful.

-So there needs to be an exchange of some kind that feels fair: a win-win where both parties walk away with something of value, and both parties contribute something of value.
+So there needs to be an exchange of some kind that feels fair to all: a win-win where both parties walk away with something of value, and both parties contribute something of value.

 That’s how to build healthy relationships.
 Even a business relationship, a learning relationship, a coaching relationship, is still a relationship.
 And both parties need to feel good about it for it to be a healthy relationship.